-UNIT 5: JUDGMENT AND OPINIONS 8 Hrs.
+UNIT 5: JUDGMENT AND OPINIONS

-Learning Outcome: At the end of this Unit students will be able to form opinion as to the admissibility of judgements and orders as evidence.
+Learning Outcome: At the end of this Unit students will be able to form opinions as to the admissibility of judgements and orders as evidence.

-Previous judgements, judgements in probate etc, fraud or collusion in obtaining judgement or incompetence of court may be proved.
+Previous judgements, judgements in probate etc, fraud or collusion in obtaining judgment or incompetence of court may be proved.